Toronto Varsity Blues men's soccer: 1968: End of an era

 In what was to be Glass' final year at the helm of the team, the Varsity Blues had lost half their regular starters from the prior year.
-Returning to the fold were only Lefkos, Soppelsa, Sereda, Nepotiuk, Taylor and Gero.
+Returning to the fold were only Lefkos, Soppelsa, Sereda, Nepotiuk, Taylor, and Gero.
 While Miles Sosa, Ken Cancellera, and goalkeeper Bernie D'Abreau were the crop of rookies.
-When speaking on his last four undefeated seasons, Glass said "I don't take much credit because these guys are good to start."
+When speaking on his last four undefeated seasons, Glass said, "I don't take much credit because these guys are good to start."
 He added that "while most university teams have 1 or 2 good players, the Varsity Blues are uniformly strong".
 The Varsity Blues started off the season with a string of exhibition losses.
-They lost 1-0 and 8–1 to the Toronto contingent of the Canadian World Cup squad, as well as 2–1 against the Toronto Emeralds of the Toronto & District League premier division.
-The four-year regular season unbeaten streak ended the following game when they lost the home-opener 4–3 to Guelph University.
-But, with the help of Jim Lefkos' 18 goals, the Varsity Blues won the six of the remaining seven regular season games to clinch the West division Championship and a berth in the OQAA final against Université de Montréal in Montreal.
+They lost 1–0 and 8–1 to the Toronto contingent of the Canadian World Cup squad, as well as 2–1 against the Toronto Emeralds of the Toronto & District League premier division.
+The four-year regular season unbeaten streak ended the following game when they lost the home opener 4–3 to Guelph University.
+But, with the help of Jim Lefkos' 18 goals, the Varsity Blues won six of the remaining seven regular season games to clinch the West division Championship and a berth in the OQAA final against Université de Montréal in Montreal.

 After three feet of snow covered Montreal on the weekend of Nov 16, the game was almost cancelled.
-However "U of M officials changed their minds at the last moment, cleared the playing surface of all but six inches of the icey white stuff, painted field markings on the snow (in Blue no less) and the show went on."
+However, "U of M officials changed their minds at the last moment, cleared the playing surface of all but six inches of the icey white stuff, painted field markings on the snow (in Blue no less) and the show went on."
 On a sunny Saturday afternoon, the Varsity Blues won the game 12–1, with Jim Lefkos scoring 6 and Soppelsa adding another three, capturing the Blackwood Trophy for a fifth straight time.
-Lefkos and star-defender and captain Eric Sereda shared the Charles Oster Trophy — symbolic of the team's Most Valuable Player as voted by the players.
-In December 1968, a The Varsity headline read "Soccer Title May Have Marked End of Era".
+Lefkos and star-defender and captain Eric Sereda shared the Charles Oster Trophy – symbolic of the team's Most Valuable Player as voted by the players.
+In December 1968, The Varsity headline read, "Soccer Title May Have Marked End of Era".
 The article contrasted the departing veterans to the new class of players: "the 'down and dirty' the night before and 'up and at em' the next morning veterans are almost all gone.
 The new 'milk and cookie' players are here.
 They have a tough act to follow".
-This was the last year that Blues won back-to-back OUA (OQAA at the time) titles.
+This was the last year that the Blues won back-to-back OUA (OQAA at the time) titles.